 The obvious downside of Cardinal voting is that it can easily descend into Ordinal ranking if voters give the maximum score to their preferred alternative, and the minimum score to their least preferred: voting 10-to-0 in favor of one proposition over another on a 0-10 scale is equivalent to voting for 'first' and 'last' in an Ordinal system.

-A less obvious quirk of this method is that different voting ranges such as 1-5 or 1-100, even if functionally identical, might have different symbolic distances in voters' minds and introduce unknown non-linearities into voting strategies.
+A less obvious quirk of this method is that different voting ranges such as 1-5 or 1-100, even if functionally identical, might be prone to scalar effects and have different symbolic distances in voters' minds, which introduce unknown non-linearities into voting strategies.
 In general though, Cardinal voting is highly expressive of voter opinion.

 If the Cardinal range is limited to [0,1] or ["Yes","No"], this is known as Approval voting.
 In theory, this creates the same input space as Plurality voting, but in practice, Plurality voting usually only permits a single choice, whereas each voter may 'approve' any number of options in Approval voting.
 The winning option is the one with the most support.
 In setting the voting threshold at the level of mere approval, this method tends to elevate broad, centrist options.